-A 10 year timeframe is being used as a basis for forecasting growth expenditure and applying a development contribution.
-This is consistent with Council's activity management planning horizons and the requirements of the LGA 2002.
+The Council uses a 10 year timeframe as a basis for forecasting growth expenditure and applying a development contribution, although a longer timeframe can be used if considered appropriate.
+The 10 year timeframe used is consistent with Council's activity management planning horizons and the requirements of the LGA 2002.